humbletim/setup-vulkan-sdk/README.md

 - 1.2.170.0
 - 1.2.189.0
 - 1.2.198.1
+- 1.3.204.0

-It is possible to specify `latest` and the action will attempt to determine the most recent release using the Vulkan SDK web service.
+It is also possible to specify `latest` (and the action will attempt to resolve using the Vulkan SDK web service).

 ## Action Parameters